2023 Recordings & Resources

 Our scaled systems of care – K12, healthcare, mental health, and yes, higher education – have it backwards, using technology, efficiency, and productivity as drivers of scale, often seeking to minimize the centrality of human relationships to any transformational experience in any of those systems.
 As a result, we pay too much for dismal results.
 We need to flip the script, starting with relationships and holding them at the heart of the work, while scaling the heck out of everything else.

-In 2018, Dr. Parnell wrote a thought piece (new window) to expand the discussion of how colleges should define student success.
+In 2018, Dr. Parnell wrote a thought piece to expand the discussion of how colleges should define student success.
 She suggested that in addition to retention, persistence, and graduation, college professionals and others should consider four key indicators of students’ progress.
 Higher education has experienced myriad changes and challenges over the past five years and in this provocation, Parnell proposed an updated set of descriptors of students’ most important milestones.

 2023 Interactive Sessions: